Lifting, Proper Form, and Work (4-26-23)

 Andrew Embry

-Last week was about chili and being inclusive.
-This week is about chili and warmth.
+Last week was about employee engagement and pixie dust.
+This week is about the secret behind the Disney magic.

 Have a jolly good day,